Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 Management of Medication Toxicity or Intolerance

-- In children who have severe or life-threatening toxicity, all components of their drug regimen should be stopped immediately (AIII).
-Once symptoms of toxicity have resolved, antiretroviral therapy (ART) should be resumed with substitution of a different antiretroviral (ARV) drug or drugs for the offending agent(s) (AII*).
+- In children who have severe or life-threatening toxicity, all antiretroviral (ARV) drugs should be stopped immediately (AIII).
+Once symptoms of toxicity have resolved, ARV therapy should be resumed with substitution of a different ARV drug or drugs for the offending agent(s) (AII*).

-- When modifying therapy because of toxicity or intolerance to a specific drug in children in whom virus has been suppressed, changing one drug in a multidrug regimen is permissible; if possible, an agent with a different toxicity and side-effect profile should be chosen (AI*).
+- When modifying therapy because of toxicity or intolerance to a specific drug in children with virologic suppression, changing one drug in a multidrug regimen is permissible; if possible, an agent with a different toxicity and side-effect profile should be chosen (AI*).

-- The toxicity and the medication presumed responsible should be documented in the medical record and the caregiver and patient advised of the drug-related toxicity to facilitate future medication choices if care is transferred (AIII).
+- The toxicity and the medication presumed responsible should be documented in the medical record and the caregiver and patient advised of the drug-related toxicity (AIII).

-- Dose reduction is not a recommended option in the setting of ARV toxicity, except when therapeutic drug monitoring (TDM) indicates a drug concentration above the normal therapeutic range (AII*).
+- Dose reduction is not a recommended option for management of ARV toxicity, except when therapeutic drug monitoring indicates a drug concentration above the normal therapeutic range (AII*).

 |Rating of Recommendations: A = Strong; B = Moderate; C = Optional